Shaquan-Berrien/shaquan-berrien.github.io/README.md

 I personally had a little trouble creating this, there was an issue with a code that me and my friends sitting next to me couldn't identify, but after fiddling a bit more with the code, we got it to work!

-And there is my beautigul picture of a puppy on the right side!
+And there is my beautiful picture of a puppy on the right side!

+# Project

+## Project 2: Algorithms in Game Design

+Out of all the projects we had to complete in this class, project 1 was by far my favorite.
+I created this project using Twine!

+Project 1 was about the use of algorithms in our career field and considering how it can be an issue from both sides of the consumer and developer!

+In opposed to just making it as an informational piece, I made it in the form of a conversation between the project and the reader!

+Finding research for this project was the hardest part, but after that, I just typed it all out in one whim!
+You can click here to go see it for yourself!
+[Project 1](https://twinery.org/2/#/stories/b425d88c-3861-46f3-8590-721a77fc5125/play)